xmtp/xmtp-dot-org/docs/faq.md

 Not currently.
 However, XMTP Labs is exploring ways to support message deletion and editing.

 Have other questions or ideas about support for message deletion and editing?
-Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).
+Post to the [XMTP Community Forums](https://community.xmtp.org/).

 ## Message patterns